New · Self-Serve Not ready for a fractional COO? Build the system yourself.The SOP Suite is live →

 Big-four trained.
 KPMG.

-I read your business the way an auditor reads a control environment — finding the gap between what's supposed to happen and what's actually happening.
+I read your business the way an auditor reads a control environment, finding the gap between what's supposed to happen and what's actually happening.
 Most operators see workflows.
 I see controls.
 The same instinct that catches an FAA risk catches the role that's about to bottleneck.

-02 · THE FINANCIAL LENS
+02 · THE FINANCE + METHODOLOGY LENS

 03 · THE RISK & COMPLIANCE LENS